-Very importantly, longer term consistent strengthening underlying surplus results are being projected to occur from 2016/17.
-This provides significant level of ongoing funding for the capital works program.
+Very importantly, longer term consistent strengthening underlying surplus results are being projected to occur from 2014/15.
+In the immediate years this will help restore the underlying working capital ratio in the Balance Sheet, and provide significant level of ongoing funding for the capital works program.